-The notes are eligible for trading in The PortalSM Market of the National Association of Securities
+The notes are eligible for trading in The PortalSM Market of the National Association of Securities Trading of notes; Listing of common stock Dealers, Inc. The common stock is quoted on the Nasdaq National Market under the symbol "EXTR."

-Dealers, Inc. The common stock is quoted on the Nasdaq National Market under the symbol "EXTR."
+The indenture, the notes, and the registration rights agreement are governed by the laws of the State of

-Governing law The indenture, the notes, and the registration rights agreement are governed by the laws of the State of New York.
+New York.